-Making your own concrete stepping stones is a way to create functional art for the floor of your garden.
-Stepping stones are necessary for being able to move throughout the garden without disrupting the soil but they also create focal points and structure, and add a little bit of personality!
-Learn how to use concrete to make six different kinds of DIY concrete stepping stones for your garden pathways.
+Making your own DIY concrete stepping stones is a way to create functional art for the floor of your garden.
+Stepping stones are necessary for being able to move throughout the garden without disrupting the soil, but they also create focal points and structure, and add a little bit of personality!
+Learn how to use concrete to make six different kinds of DIY stepping stones for your garden pathways.

 How to Mix Concrete

 When you purchase dry concrete it will have instructions for mixing it on the package.
 You can find ready-made concrete in home improvement stores in smaller batches.
 Ready-made concrete is good for repair jobs or doing just a few stepping stones, but it’s much more expensive.
 If you want to make a larger number of concrete projects, then mixing your own is the way to go.
 You don’t have to use the whole bag at once.
 You can mix up as much concrete as you need for your project and store the rest in a dry area indefinitely.

 - Old trowel for mixing repair concrete or

 Get started by collecting your materials.
 You’ll want to use a large bucket or a wheelbarrow to mix your concrete in.
 A trowel makes a good mixing tool, but you can also get a special concrete mixer.
 The items you choose to use when making concrete will take a lot of wear and tear and may never be completely clean of the concrete residue, so choose items that you don’t mind getting dirty.
 Also, keep in mind that concrete is corrosive and so it’s best to use proper safety protection when mixing.
 Safety goggles will protect your eyes from splashes, gloves will protect the skin on your hands, and a dust mask will protect your lungs.
 Safety first!